Home page Site Map Contact David

 The Cliff Hotel Woolston - former Waterfront Club

 This venue was always good to play although a rather small stage just by the entrance and a long room but always had a good 'buzz.'
 I recall my first band the Abdo-Men playing there in 1964 and we noticed that the flimsy ceiling tiles above the stage had been bashed through by the previous London group that had appeared there the night before- by the name of the 'High Numbers' The manager (drummer Roger Pope's father) was really angry and swearing his head off at these stupid antics in which the lead guitarist had jabbed his instrument up through the ceiling area and said that they would never play there again!
-A few months later, this very same band released their first single called 'I Can't Explain' and I guess that the Who weren't too sad about being banned anyway!
+A few months later, this very same band released their first single called 'I Can't Explain' and I guess that the newly named 'Who' weren't too sad about being banned anyway!
 Pete Townsend must have bashed ceilings all over the UK as well as his guitars and amps along with drummer Keith Moon demolishing his kit and anything close to hand.
 No wonder they were always broke in the early days.